1. Home

 1. This opens the Edit SSH Key dialog box:

-1. Provide the required information and click the EDIT button to save your changes.
+1. Provide the required information and click on the EDIT button to save your changes.

 How to Delete the Public Key